Which blog commenting mistakes are you making?

 As much as you can, don’t use only your first name when writing comments.
-It doesn’t help the blogger and it adds no value to the comment or content.
+It doesn’t help the blog owner and it adds no value to the comment or content.

 Remember that one of the reasons why only 30% of marketers find content marketing effective is because they have learned how to create the right content, develop a content promotion strategy and connect with influencers who can amplify the content reach.

 It’s better to leave comments on blogs with your real name and add tremendous value, than to only use your first name and not giving a damn about the writer or content.

 Never underestimate the power of comments.
 Taplin Ramsay, founder of BlogTyrant, usually engages his readers (aka “Tyrants”) in the blog comment section.
 The results have been spectacular.
 More readers come back to write helpful comments and share the post on social media.

 As a blogger, we sometimes experience writer’s block.
 You can actually turn to comments on your blogs for ideas, insights and challenging questions that could remedy the situation.

 Often times, I’ve found great blog topics to write about just by reading comments on my blog posts.
 My readers are awesome (I appreciate every one of you).
 Their comments are not only enlightening and challenging, but they’re usually addressed properly.

 Luckily for me, I’m beginning to recognize my frequent commenters by their full names.